sujaygarlanka/DrinkMixr/README.md

 ## Drink Machine

-A physical machine that is 3d printed and MDF cut and contains tubing and motors controlled by a Raspberry Pi.
-It runs embedded Pi code that can be found [here](https://github.com/sujaygarlanka/DrinkMixr-Raspberry-Pi).
+A physical machine that is 3D printed and MDF cut and contains tubing and motors controlled by a Raspberry Pi.
+It runs embedded python code that can be found [here](https://github.com/sujaygarlanka/DrinkMixr-Raspberry-Pi).

 ## Mobile App